d-costa/sessionkotlin-template-maven/README.md

 GitHub requires authentication even for public packages.

-To be able to import the library and plugin within Gradle, create a personal GitHub token with scope `read:packages`, and create a `.env` file at the same level as this README:
+To be able to import the library, create a personal GitHub token with scope `read:packages`, and create a `.env` file at the same level as this README:

 ```shell